-Three days ago, I pulled my blinds, sealing off the last bit of light coming into my apartment.
+Three days ago I pulled my blinds, blacking out the last bit of light that had been streaming into my apartment.

-My intention was to ease the pain I was feeling in my head, but as far as I could tell cutting off the light did little in the way of curing my ailment, and in fact led to more stumbling around in the dark than anything.
+My intention was to ease the pain I was feeling in my head, but cutting off the light did little in the way of curing my ailment, and led to more stumbling around in the dark than anything.

 It did, however, set the stage for a really crappy 72 hours.